Fort Ridgely: State Recognition

 The State erected another large monument to the Chief Mou-zoo-mau-nee and the Mille Lacs Band of Ojibwe in 1914.
 Chief Mou-zoo-mau-nee sent 300 warriors to the Fort Ripley to augment in its defense during the uprising.
 The State held a large dedication and the Milles Lacs band sent a delegation to represent the band.

+In June 1918 the 6th Battalion of Minnesota Home Guard was mustered into the State National Guard with A Company at Fairfax.
+Fort Ridgely was used as an encampment site by A Company.

 Site of the fort today

 Today the building foundations have been exposed by State archeologists.
 The Minnesota Historical Society maintains the publicly owned portion within Fort Ridgely State Park.
 The old commissary building (partially reconstructed by the Civilian Conservation Corps in the 1930s) now houses the Park's museum.
 Fort Ridgely was added to the National Register of Historic Places in 1970, with much of the park added in 1989.